anhkiet71199/datascience_project/README.md

 In this project, I will practice working with databases using PostgreSQL, MySQL, or SQL Server.

+## Getting started
+To explore the details and source code of each project, please visit the corresponding directories in our repository.
+I hope these projects will be useful and engaging for you.
 Thank you for visiting, and let's share your feedback and contributions to further develop these exciting Data Science projects!